-The Dean of Students makes interim suspension decisions, either completely, in a specified manner, or to not interimly suspend the accused student.
-If a student is placed on interim suspension, the student will have the right to appeal the separation per the University's policy.
-The interim suspension or appeal decision will remain in place until a hearing is conducted and an outcome with appropriate sanctions are assigned.
+The Dean of Students makes interim suspension decisions, including the parameters of any such suspension.
+If a student is placed on interim suspension, the student will have the right to appeal the separation as outlined in the Student Handbook.
+The interim suspension or appeal decision will remain in place pending final disposition of the case through the appropriate University conduct process.

 All available facts concerning the incident are considered by Campus Police and several staff trained in threat assessment.
 The Dean of Students will receive a recommendation from these staff to place the student on interim suspension if the behavior is viewed as seriously threatening to an individual or the community at-large.
-The interim suspension may be all inclusive effectively barring the accused student from campus or specific such as barring a student from a specific area on campus.
+The interim suspension may be all inclusive (e.g., barring the accused student from campus, or, specific (e.g., barring a student from a specific area on campus).
 The staff may also recommend no interim suspension be applied when the facts do not support such action.